 During the first months, my diet was not exactly healthy.
 After losing quite a bit of weight, I relaxed a bit and had a more balanced diet.
 In the beginning, I did have one cheat meal a week.
-The rest of the meals were extremely low carb and I counted calories.
+The rest of the meals were extremely low carb, and I counted calories.
 I believe I stopped eating when I reached 1,500 calories.
 After I lost weight, I did feel better about myself, but it wasn’t done the right way.
 I felt cleaner, and I felt pretty.
 This was all before I was diagnosed with diabetes.
-After about two years, I started going back to eating how I normally would have before I started dieting.
+After about two years, I started going back to eating how I usually would have before I started dieting.

 Going forward to now, I have now gained back all the weight and lost most of the muscle I had gained.
-This wouldn’t be as big of a deal if I wasn’t diabetic.
+This wouldn’t be as big of a deal if I weren’t diabetic.
 Now I’m having to reexamine everything I eat and how much I